qiime2/docs/source/tutorials/pd-mice.rst

      --o-visualization core-metrics-results/unweighted_adonis.qzv \
      --p-formula genotype+donor

-.. do we also want permadisp here?

 .. question::

-   Is there a significant effect of donor?
+   1. Is there a significant effect of donor?

-   From the metadata, we know that cage C31, C32, and C42 all belong to the same donor, and that cages C43, C44, and C49 belong to the other.
+   2. From the metadata, we know that cage C31, C32, and C42 all house mice transplanted from one donor, and that cages C43, C44, and C49 are from the other.
 Is there a significant difference in the microbial communities between samples collected in cage C31 and C32?
 How about between C31 and C43?
 Do the results look the way you expect, based on the boxplots for donor?

-   If you adjust for donor in the adonis model, do you retain an effect of genotype?
+   3. If you adjust for donor in the adonis model, do you retain an effect of genotype?
 What percentage of the variation does genotype explain?

 .. genotype is significant after adjusting for donor (p=~0.02) and explains about 4.25% of the variation, but heck, we'll take it

+.. end L2 Diversity analysis

-Taxonomy Barchart
+Taxonomy barchart
 =================

 Since we see a difference in diversity, we may want to look at the taxonomy associated with the features.
 Now, let’s build a taxonomic barchart of the samples we analyzed in the diversity dataset.

-To do this, we first need to filter out any samples with fewer sequences than our rarefaction threshold.
+Before doing this, we will first filter out any samples with fewer features than our rarefaction threshold (``2020``).
 We can filter samples using the ``q2-feature-table`` plugin with the ``filter-samples`` method.
-This is a dynamic function that lets us filter our table based on a variety of criteria such as the number of counts (frequency, ``--p-min-frequency`` and ``--p-max-frequency``), number of features (``--p-min-features`` and ``--p-max-features``), on sample metadata (``--p-where``).
+This lets us filter our table based on a variety of criteria such as the number of counts (frequency, ``--p-min-frequency`` and ``--p-max-frequency``), number of features (``--p-min-features`` and ``--p-max-features``), or sample metadata (``--p-where``).

 For this example, we need to filter out samples with fewer sequences than our rarefaction depth.